alyulina/spoon-billed-sandpiper/README.md

 this could be potentially relevant later? https://stackoverflow.com/questions/37142638/how-to-compute-contour-for-a-triangular-grid-with-matplotlib

-waiting for the numbers form Mateusz + NEED TO LEARN HOW TO DO INTERPOLATION IN PYTHON
+waiting for the numbers form Mateusz (I also should exactly understand what they are) + NEED TO LEARN HOW TO DO INTERPOLATION IN PYTHON

 **How to do things:**